-Learners are ultimately responsible for ensuring they have checked their hours per course to ensure they were or were not approved.
+Learners are ultimately responsible for ensuring they have properly logged and ensured these hours are signed off by the mentor/preceptor.
+If the preceptor signs off on incorrect logs or they are not approved it may result in a non-passing grade.
+The learner is responsible for this process.
 Any observation time (shadowing one's mentor) in the practice setting will not count toward the total amount of practice immersion hours required for each course.

 - All hours must be completed and signed off/approved by their mentor no later than mid-term and at the end of the course.
-Faculty members will provide final validation and approval of all practicum/immersion hours. - Field Clinical Counselors are available for questions and assistance with this program if needed. - Students are not to log hours until they have been cleared by the OFE - If minium hour requirments are not met, student may need to repeat the course
+Faculty members will provide final validation and approval of all practicum/immersion hours. - Field Clinical Counselors are available for questions and assistance with this program if needed. - Students are not to log hours until they have been cleared by the OFE - If minimum hour requirements are not met, student may need to repeat the course